 By inputting your account information and clicking the "Show My Options" button, you provide consent to CenturyLink to access your account information, including the services you subscribe to, to respond to your inquiry and inform you of CenturyLink's products and services.
 You may deny us permission by proceeding no further and your denial will have no affect on your current services.
 Under federal law, it is your right and our duty to protect your account information.

-CenturyLink High-Speed Internet accounts include up to 11 email addresses for you and the members of your household.
+CenturyLink High-Speed Internet accounts include up to 10 email addresses for you and members of your household.

 Here, we'll review the ways you can customize your inbox including:

-Enhanced/Advanced (recommended) -- This version includes dynamic features that run best in modern browsers.
-Choose this option if you have a high-speed Internet connection and are using an up-to-date browser.
+Advanced (recommended) — This version includes dynamic features that run best in modern browsers.
+Choose this option if you have a high-speed internet connection and are using an up-to-date browser.

-Basic/Standard -- Choose this option if you are using a dial-up Internet connection, an older browser or have an older computer.
+Standard — Choose this option if you are using a dial-up internet connection, an older browser or have an older computer.

-Note: You must log out of email and back in for changes to take effect.
+Note: You must log out of email and log back in for changes to take effect.

 CenturyLink email contains a powerful spam filter to help you take control of your inbox.
-Spam is inconvenient, and it can spread computer viruses and scams that are designed to steal your personal information.
+When a message is being received, it is either identified as spam, and discarded, or clean mail, and delivered to your inbox.

-On the left side of the page, scroll down to the "WebApps"section and double click on CenturyLink SPAM Settings.
+On the left side of the page, scroll down to the Webapps section and click on SPAM Settings.

-A window will display that has 4 spam setting options.
+A window will display four spam setting options.